danielharrell/open-eyes-lect-2017-18/Open.md

 ## The Parabola {#parabola}

-This is one way, then, to wonder how being open is possible.
+This is one way to wonder how being open is possible.
 But not the only way.
-And other ways need no appeal to the risk of ruin if an inside is left open to the outside too long.
+And other ways need make no appeal to nature, or ruin, if an inside is left open to the outside too long.
 For now consider a line from geometry: [the parabola].
 We can distinguish the sides of this line, one convex and one concave, since the parabola is curved.
 But suppose we